Jincheng-Sun/LazyMLOps/README.md

 # LazyMLOps
-A cloud platform focused MLOps pipelines
+A starter MLOps framework on mainstream cloud platforms